Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

   }
 }
 ```

+You can add any options from the [ClientOptions](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/core/Azure.Core/src/RetryOptions.cs) into the `AzureDefaults` section.

 The `Configuration` object is injected from the host, and stored inside the `Startup` constructor.
 I can now modify the `ConfigureServices()` method to use this configuration: